Tloops/Tloops/README.md

 - 🏫 A senior student in SUSTech CSE.
 - 😎 It's worth mentioning that I'm teaching Java in SUSTech as a tutor and have gained lots of compliment and supports.
 And I'm really enjoying teaching Java and helping noobs with fixing their bugs.
-- 🔭 I’m currently working on developing my own courseware for Java.
+- 🔭 I’m currently working on my undergraduate thesis.
 - 🌱 I’m currently learning Computer Vision and Deep Learning.

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)